-To set appropriate targets, we need to have a good understanding of what level of performance could realistically be achieved by a strategy.
-This requires experience and focus, so it did not surprise us to find that impact targets are most commonly set by enterprises seeking to address a specific outcome for a specific type of end user.
+To set appropriate targets, we need to have a good understanding of what level of so it did not surprise us to find that impact targets are most commonly set by enterprises seeking to address a specific outcome for a specific type of end user.

 As we moved along the impact investment value chain - from individual enterprises to funds (that invest in lots of strategies/ enterprises) to fund-of-funds - we found that appropriate target-setting becomes harder.

-Seasoned and specialist investors who, like an individual enterprise, focus on a specific strategy (or series of strategies) to address specific outcomes for specific end users, may be able to set portfolio-level targets, as they have learned enough to forecast the portfolio mix (of how underserved, how many, how critical and how fast) that will satisfy both their impact and financial goals.
+Seasoned and specialist investors who, like an individual enterprise, focus on a specific strategy (or series of strategies) to address specific outcomes for specific end users, may be a market able to set portfolio-level targets, as they have learned enough to forecast the portfolio mix (of how underserved, how many, how critical and how fast) that will satisfy both their impact and financial goals.